-Net Sales increased due to higher pricing and new product introductions driven by conversions to our fiber-based packaging solutions, partially offset by lower organic sales.
-Lower packaging volumes in beverage, cereal, frozen foods and dry foods were partially offset by higher packaging volumes in foodservice and tissue.
-In beverage, packaging volumes decreased in big beer, craft beer, specialty beverages and soft drinks.
+Net Sales decreased due to lower organic sales, partially offset by higher pricing, new product introductions driven by conversions to our fiber-based packaging solutions and the acquisition of Bell Incorporated in September 2023.
+Lower packaging volumes in beverage, cereal, dry foods, frozen foods, dairy, pet care, and frozen pizza were partially offset by higher packaging volumes in foodservice.
+In beverage, packaging volumes decreased in big beer and soft drinks partially offset by increased volumes in craft beer and specialty beverages.

-Income from Operations increased due to higher pricing, cost savings from continuous improvement and other programs, and commodity deflation partially offset by other inflation (primarily labor and benefits), higher levels of maintenance downtime and charges related to the closure of folding carton plants (refer to "Note 13 - Exit Activities" in the Notes to Condensed Consolidated Financial Statements for additional information).
-The commodity deflation was primarily due to secondary fiber, energy and freight offset by external board, chemicals, and factoring.
+Income from Operations increased due to higher pricing and cost savings from continuous improvement and other programs partially offset by inflation (primarily labor and benefits and other costs offset by commodity deflation), higher levels of market downtime and charges related to the closure of folding carton plants (refer to "Note 13 - Exit Activities" in the Notes to Condensed Consolidated Financial Statements for additional information).
+The commodity deflation was primarily due to energy, secondary fiber, freight and wood offset by factoring and external board.